zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

     </configuration>

-The sections are listed according to their order in the configuration file.
+The sections are listed according to their order in the configuration file as it is delivered with the original package of the Gluu server.

 ### Basic settings